 A plan to secure the information required for UDS should be developed as early as possible in the receivership proceedings when there is an indication that liquidation is a possibility.
 Data availability from company to company varies significantly.
 In some cases, all data for UDS is located on the system; in other situations, manual coding is necessary to capture the required data.
 The goal is to make the information available to the guaranty associations as soon after entry of the liquidation order as possible.

-The guaranty associations must be notified immediately upon entry of a liquidation order.
-The notice should include a copy of the company’s Schedule T from its annual statement and the receiver’s plans to supply UDS data.
+The guaranty associations must be notified as soon as possible when liquidation preparations have begun.
+The notice should include a copy of the company’s Schedule T from its annual statement and the receiver’s plans to supply UDS data.Data transfer preparations should begin immediately after the notice, to be put in place immediately following receipt of the Liquidation Order.
 This step is important, as it places the guaranty associations in a better position to respond to the inquiries that typically occur soon after the company is placed in liquidation.
-The sooner the guaranty associations are included in the analysis of the data, the more complete the UDS data will be.
-Additionally, the transition of claims to the guaranty associations needs to occur as soon as possible after entry of the order of liquidation to ensure continuation of critical claims such as workers’ compensation indemnity payments, annuity payments, etc.

 It is likely that the initial UDS plan will be modified as the receiver completes its review of the company’s systems.
+(See Section IV.
+M. above, which expounds on UDS production and record priority.)